marcelo-s/geo-students/README.md

    * Then each degree in a longitude is the same as with latitude = 111111 m/degree
    * However longitude changes as moving away from the Equator.
 To correct this :
    * longitude = 111111*cos(latitude)

+## Testing

+There are 10 tests for the different functionalities implemented.